The IA Guide: A Breakdown of Intrinsic Alignment Formalisms

-\headings{3D IA correlation function}\\ The IA correlation function can be measured in 3D space, such as $\xi_{g+}(r_p, \Pi)$ and $\xi_{++}(r_p, \Pi)$, or the equivalent for the $\times$ component.
+The IA \gls{correlation function} can be measured in 3D space, such as $\xi_{g+}(r_p, \Pi)$ and $\xi_{++}(r_p, \Pi)$, or the equivalent for the $\times$ component.
 It can also be quantified through the monopole and quadrupole components of IA correlation as a function of the \gls{redshift}-space separation, $s$, $\xi_{g+}(s)$ or $\xi_{++}(s)$~\citep{singh_intrinsic_2016, okumura_first_2023}.
-While more complicated to measure and model, these estimators can extract significantly more information from a survey~\citep{singh_increasing_2023}.
+While more complicated to measure and model, these \glspl{estimator} can extract significantly more information from a survey~\citep{singh_increasing_2023}.

 \headings{Variable definitions}